Everybody hates a tourist, right?

 Keep your footprint as small as possible.

-The benefits of sustainable tourism to the environment are huge.
+The benefits of sustainable travel to the environment are huge.

 And not just for the planet.